Your CRM provides you with the ability to label the lead or merchant documents using your own custom labels.

 - Download a document that has the "Merchant Statement" label applied to it.

 - Upload a document and apply the "Merchant Statement" label to it.

 - Delete a document that has the "Merchant Statement" label applied to it.

 Furthermore, each of the three actions listed above can be limited to only the documents that were generated from a Lead, Merchant, Helpdesk, or via TurboApp.

 Adding and Editing Labels

-On the Manage Document Labels page, click the Add New Label button.
-Enter the name of your new label in the dialog box and click the Add button:
+Then enter the name of your new label in the dialog box and click Add:

 Your new label will now be added to the list of existing labels.
 To change the name of the label later, click the Edit button and enter and save the new label name: